Fermilab Accelerator Science and Technology Facility

 Future high-intensity-beam experiments require powerful accelerators with precise control of beam losses and mitigation of beam-intensity-limiting phenomena.
-ASTA's Integrable Optics Test Accelerator ring will enable the study and exploration of new methods for overcoming intensity-limiting phenomena in accelerators.
+FAST's Integrable Optics Test Accelerator (IOTA) ring will enable the study and exploration of new methods for overcoming intensity-limiting phenomena in accelerators.
 IOTA will be 38 meters in circumference and will operate with both electrons and protons.
 It will also employ novel magnet technology for nonlinear beam accelerators and innovative techniques to compensate for detrimental beam effects.

 Superconducting radio-frequency accelerators for discovery

 Nearly all future particle accelerators for discovery science, whether in the near or far term, will be based on superconducting radio-frequency accelerators.
-ASTA brings together state-of-the-art SRF technology and beams in prototypic conditions, enabling a host of studies of direct relevance to the accelerator-based user facilities of the future.
+FAST brings together state-of-the-art SRF technology and beams in prototypic conditions, enabling a host of studies of direct relevance to the accelerator-based user facilities of the future.

 Novel radiation sources

 The demand for radiation sources spans discovery science, national security and industrial applications.
-The unique combination of high-energy, high-peak-power and average-power, and high-brightness electron beams available at ASTA will enable exploration of new techniques in the generation of high-brightness photon beams spanning from keVs to tens of MeVs.
+The unique combination of high-energy, high-peak-power and average-power, and high-brightness electron beams available at FAST will enable exploration of new techniques in the generation of high-brightness photon beams spanning from keVs to tens of MeVs.

-Learn more about ASTA.
+Learn more about FAST.

 - Last modified